WavyWalk/formtastisch/README.md

 # formtastisch - solid performant forms.

 * 3kb all, treeshakable, depending on usage will be even less.
-* performance first
+* Performance first
-* first class typescript support
+* First class typescript support
 * Zero dependencies
-* works with any ui lib, custom inputs, and literally with anything that can return data.
+* Works with any ui lib, custom inputs, and literally with anything that can return data.
 * Can be customized and optimized to death.
 Edgecase friendly and doesn't stand in your way.
+* First class support for nested data and dynamic forms.

 ```typescript jsx
 const initialData = { firstName: '', lastName: '' }